ggevay/materialize/doc/developer/design/20231027_refresh_mvs.md

 ## Possible Future Work

-- REFRESH ON DEMAND (and ALTER ...)
+- REFRESH ON DEMAND (and ALTER ...).
+This is hard, see [#26572](https://github.com/MaterializeInc/materialize/issues/26572)
 - When we have custom compaction windows, make sure stuff works.
 E.g., `<aligned_to_timestamp>` in the past should actually start in the past.

 ## Minimal Viable Prototype